Genez-io/genezio-documentation/docs/integrations/neon-postgres.md

 To test your project locally, you have to create a file named `.env` and store the Neon Postgres credentials there.
 This file should be in the root directory of your backend.

-Use the genezio [dashboard](https://app.genez.io) under `Integrations/Neon Postgres` card to copy the Postgres credentials in your `.env` file.
+Use the DeployApps [dashboard](https://app.genez.io) under `Integrations/Neon Postgres` card to copy the Postgres credentials in your `.env` file.

 <!-- {% code title=".env" %} -->